khadijah-Shabir/Khadijah-Shabir/README.md

 # About Me:

-- ⚡ Content Writer by passion and profession
 - 🌱 Practicing Leetcode at ICodeGuru regularly
 - 🌱 Actively working on my Typing speed at Typing.com
 - 🌱 Actively working on problem solving skills , DSA and Leetcode.
-- 😄 2024 goals: DSA and Leetcode Proficiency along with MERN stack dev.
+- 🌱 2024 goals: DSA and Leetcode Proficiency along with MERN stack dev.
 - ⚡ LOVE working with Tech business ventures, helping them with their writing needs.
 -  💬 Don't hesitate to reach out for Business and Coding related discussions and collaborations.